xuankimtran/docs-1/pages/katalon-analytics/docs/user-management.md

 ## Transfer organization ownership to the existing team member

-The Owner and Amin of an organization can transfer the ownership of an Owner to another existing team member.
+The Owner and Admin of an organization can transfer the ownership of an Owner to another existing team member.

 * Select an organization, under **Users** tab and search for the target user to assign the **Owner** role.